Percina

-Percina is a genus of small freshwater ray-finned fish, classified within the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches from North America.
-Like the similar fishes in the genus Etheostoma, they are some species called "darters".
-More specifically, the genus as a whole is known as roughbelly darters, while certain species of Percina with a pattern of vertical bars on the flanks are called logperches.
+Percina is a genus of small freshwater ray-finned fish belonging to the subfamily Etheostomatinae, which is part of the family Percidae.
+The Percidae family also includes the perches, ruffes and pikeperches from North America.
+Along with similar fishes in other genera, members of Percina are commonly known as "darters".
+More specifically, the genus as a whole is known as roughbelly darters, while certain species of Percina displaying vertical bars on their flanks are called logperches.

 Species

 There are currently 49 recognized species in this genus: